What are the responsibilities and job description for the Leadership Instructor- Summer Transition Programs position at FOUNDATION FOR BLIND CHILDREN?

 - Collaborative Teaching: Work with other instructors in other instructional areas such as: Orientation & Mobility (O&M), Education Support Services (ESS), Activities of Daily Living (ADL), and Orientation and Adjustment to Disability (OAD).
 Foster a collaborative environment with instructors to ensure consistency in instruction, reinforce key skills, and ensure students meet their learning objectives across various subjects. to enhance students' learning experiences.

-- Support Field Trips & Outings: Participate in supporting week day field trips and some weekend activities to provide students with real-world experiences, further reinforcing their learning.
+- Support Field Trips & Outings: Opportunity to participate in supporting week day field trips and some weekend activities to provide students with real-world experiences, further reinforcing their learning.

 - Experience: Prior experience working with students with visual impairments is preferred.
 Proficiency in public speaking, leadership, and programs specifically designed for individuals with vision impairments.